 \section{Future Works and Discussion}

-Based on the high-quality and versatile data resources of FLAG3D, some other potential directions could be further explored when different kinds annotations are included.
-We discuss some of them as below:
+Based on the high-quality and versatile data resources of FLAG3D, some other potential directions could be further explored.
+We discuss some of them below:

 \textbf{Visual Grounding}.
 The language instructions of FLAG3D involve the critical steps of specific body parts to accomplish an activity.
-Grounding these key phases with the corresponding spatial-temporal regions of the untrimmed long video could better bridge the domain gap between linguistic and visual inputs and promote future research on interpretable activity understanding.
+Grounding these key phases with the corresponding spatial-temporal regions could better bridge the domain gap between linguistic and visual inputs.

 \textbf{Repetitive Action Counting}.
-For an untrimmed long video, counting the occurring times of the repetitive actions benefits users for fitness training~\cite{aifit,DBLP:conf/cvpr/HuDZLLG22}.
-While this task requires more fine-grained level annotations of the temporal boundary, it is desirable to explore unsupervised or semi-supervised learning methods along this direction.
+Counting the occurring times of the repetitive actions benefits users for fitness training~\cite{aifit,DBLP:conf/cvpr/HuDZLLG22}.
+While it requires more fine-grained annotations of the temporal boundary, it is desirable to explore unsupervised or semi-supervised learning methods in this direction.

 \textbf{Action Quality Assessment}.
-This task aims to assess how well a specific fitness activity is performed and give feedback to users to avoid injury and improve the training effect.
-Unlike previous works that predict a score for each action~\cite{tang2020uncertainty,xu2022finediving,parmar2017learning}, future effort could be devoted to our FLAG3D by evaluating whether a 3D activity meets the rule described by the language instruction.
+This task aims to assess how well a fitness activity is performed and give feedback to users to avoid injury and improve the training effect.
+Unlike previous works ~\cite{tang2020uncertainty,xu2022finediving,parmar2017learning,shiyi}, the future effort could be devoted to FLAG3D by evaluating whether a 3D activity meets the rule described by the language instruction.